-The Mary R. Haas Award is presented to a junior scholar for an unpublished manuscript that makes a significant substantive contribution to our knowledge of Native American languages.
+The Mary R. Haas Award is presented to a junior scholar for an unpublished manuscript that makes a significant substantive contribution to knowledge about Native American languages.

 Although the award carries no financial stipend, the winning manuscript will be considered for publication under the Society’s auspices in the University of Nebraska Press series “Studies in the Native Languages of the Americas.”